MicrosoftDocs/labs/labs/devops/SonarCloudLab/includes/SetupEnv.md

    The SonarCloud extension contains build tasks, build templates and a custom dashboard widget.

-1. Create a new VSTS project for the lab
+1. Create a new Azure DevOps project for the lab

-    - Create a new project in your VSTS account called **SonarExamples**
+    - Create a new project in your Azure DevOps account called **SonarExamples**

     - Import the **Sonar Scanning Examples repository** from GitHub at https://github.com/SonarSource/sonar-scanning-examples.git

     ![sc_marketplace](../images/ex1/setup_import.png)

-    See [here](https://docs.microsoft.com/en-us/vsts/git/import-git-repository?view=vsts)for detailed instructions on importing a repository.
+    See [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)for detailed instructions on importing a repository.

     The scanning examples repository contains sample projects for a number of build systems and languages including C# with MSBuild, and Maven and Gradle with Java.